ExPackTeam/ExPack/README.md

 ## Recommendations
 To properly run this, please make sure you install [SASS](https://sass-lang.com/install/).
 The starting system for ExPack was using `npm install -g sass`.
 ## Compiling SASS
-~~Originally (before having sass installed globally), the SASS (`.scss` files) was compiled using [json2csharp.com](https://json2csharp.com/css-tools/sass-to-css); so if you'd like you can use that.

-As of September 4th, 2024, the original repository is being compiled by running (in the ExPack directory): `sass src/scss/global.scss dist/css/dist_global.css`.~~
 As of September 16th, 2024, the original repository is being compiled at the same time as the js; by running `npm run build`.

 ## Compiling JS